3D Photography for AECO, VFX, heritage, marketing and more

 Wide-Area Capture

-Immersive capture of landscape, whole sites, streets or neighbourhoods in a single model whist keeping fine, ground-level detail.
+Immersive capture of landscape, whole sites, streets or towns in a single model whilst keeping fine, ground-level detail.

-Present or document large areas for development, planning or context, and combine with CGI to showcase designs, or plan projects.
+Present or document large areas for wayfinding, development, planning or context, and combine with CGI to showcase designs or plan projects.

 Where Gaussian Splatting excels